21 Examples of the Copper Gutter Work I've Done

 665 S. W. Westwood Dr., Portland, Oregon

 Here is a smaller copper gutter job I did.
-They included the No-clog options and all the features we offer, as above.
+They included the No-clog options and all the features I offer, as above.

 To see all 26 photos and read more about this project go here: